Adding people to small groups

 Only contacts or children that already exist in your ChurchSuite database can be added to groups.
 For those not yet in your ChurchSuite account you could consider directing them to your website small group sign-up page, which will add them to group member list with a Pending or Active status, depending on the group's default member status setting.

 To add a new group member in My ChurchSuite, click the Add member button at the top of the Members list.

-On the Add member pop up, use the search to find the person you wish to add.
-You can add multiple people if you wish.
+On the Add member pop up, use the Person search to find the person you wish to add.
+You can add multiple people in the same pop up if you wish.
 As you type, the search will auto-suggest from your Address Book and Children module.
 You can optionally assign Roles where applicable.
-Roles can only be created by Small Group module Users in ChurchSuite - those with Edit Group Details permissions are not able to create roles, only assign and un-assign them.
+Roles can only be created by Small Groups module Users in ChurchSuite - those with Edit Group Details permissions are not able to create roles, only assign and un-assign them.

 Group members with Edit Group Details permissions are able to see the status of any pending group members in the list.

 ...and Set them active using the options on the Action button menu.
 Active members are be able to see the group's Members list in My ChurchSuite (if the group's member list is visible).
 Pending status members are not able to view the Members list.

 Members with Edit Group Details permissions can also Remove a member from the group entirely...

 In addition to adding people to small groups in ChurchSuite and My ChurchSuite (explained above), ChurchSuite also includes group sign-up functionality to enable people to sign up and join small groups of their choice.
 For people to sign up to a group Sign Up must be enabled for that group and the sign-up period must be active.
 People can sign up to active and future groups.

 Depending on each group's Sign Up settings people can sign-up: -

 - through the Group page, a unique web page for each group that you can easily distribute in your communications,